 The Satellite Page also provides access to the EZinit prompt whenever a position fix has not been calculated.
 (The unit must be in searching, AutoLocate, acquiring, simulator, or poor coverage mode.)
-This allows you to reinitialize the unit (see Appendix A), and is useful if you have traveled over 500 miles with the receiver off and must initialize your new position.
+This allows you to reinitialize the unit, and is useful if you have traveled over 500 miles with the receiver off.
 (The EZinit prompt will automatically appear if the receiver needs to be initialized.
-The prompt may also appear during normal use if the antenna is shaded or the unit is indoors.
+The prompt may also appear during normal use if the antenna is shaded or the unit is indoors.)